Effective date

 PumpSync writes insulin and carbohydrate samples to Apple Health only after the user grants Apple Health permission.
 Apple Health controls whether other apps can read those samples.

 PumpSync does not read unrelated Apple Health data.
-PumpSync does not use HealthKit data for advertising, marketing, or data mining.
+PumpSync does not use HealthKit data for advertising, marketing, tracking, or data mining.

 PumpSync does not store Tandem credentials or Tandem health payloads in backend durable storage.